Mappa Burl XXL Small-size Veneers

 Always allow for a slightly larger veneer sheet than your intended surface.
 This will allow you to adjust the size after gluing for a clean finish.

-A flush trimmer can also be used to trim the veneer after gluing.
+A flush trimmer can also be used to trim the veneer after it has been glued.

 When cutting with a utility knife or veneer knife, it is best to cut with the grain of the wood.
 To check this, run your finger along the edge of the sheet.
 The direction that feels smoothest is the ideal direction for cutting.